Review into Alleged Non-Recent Child Sexual Abuse in Football

 You can further protect yourself by taking out After the Event insurance to cover the other side’s costs if the court orders that you must pay them.
 This is something that we can organise for you.

-By instructing IBB Solicitors to manage your compensation claim for abuse occurring whilst you participated played football (or when your child played), you can be confident that you have the best possible chance of success.
+By instructing IBB Law to manage your compensation claim for abuse occurring whilst you participated played football (or when your child played), you can be confident that you have the best possible chance of success.
 We will expertly guide you through the process, providing you and your family with support.

 If early settlement is not possible, you can be assured that we will robustly fight your claim, protecting your interests and obtaining the compensation you deserve.